shantanuraj/roulette/README.md

 - No image data handled by the service
 - O(1) request handling
 - Suitable for serverless or containerized deployment
+- Health endpoint at `/health` for load balancer probes
+- Graceful shutdown on SIGTERM/SIGINT
+- Optional hot reload via `IMAGE_MAP_SYNC_URL`
 - Easy to extend with:
   - rate limiting
   - weighted randomness
   - multiple endpoints
-  - hot reload of the image map

 ### Non-goals (for now)